 The seven-member Board of County Commissioners is the governing body of Buncombe County.

-The board oversees all departments and sets policy in a council-manager form of government.
-They serve staggered four-year terms through partisan elections.
+The Buncombe County Board of Commissioners serve staggered four-year terms through partisan elections.
 Commissioner Meetings take place on the first and third Tuesdays of each month.

 View Archived Commissioners Meetings Agendas.